For

 Carmen Prelude

-RLP-149-20 Paganini: Violin Concerto Op.
-6 with Ivry
+Paganini: Violin Concerto Op.
+6 with Ivry Gitlis who plays

-Gitlis plays Fritz Kreisler's completely reorchestrated first
+Fritz Kreisler's completely reorchestrated first movement

-two sides of a 10" disc.
+of a 10" disc.

 R-149-25